netdata/blog/blog/2023-05-02-understanding-context-switching-and-its-impact-on-system-performance/index.md

 Another way to detect thrashing is by monitoring the number of context switches per second using tools like Netdata.
 A sudden increase in context switches, especially when accompanied by a decrease in system performance, can be a sign of thrashing.

-In addition, monitoring the number of processes in the run queue via the `runnable` dimension in the `system.processes_state chart`, the number of `TASKLET` and `SCHED` softirqs, as well as the time spent handling these softirqs, you can identify if there is a high level of task scheduling activity on the system.
+In addition, monitoring the number of processes in the run queue via the `runnable` dimension in the `system.processes_state` chart, the number of `TASKLET` and `SCHED` softirqs, as well as the time spent handling these softirqs, you can identify if there is a high level of task scheduling activity on the system.

 In summary, detecting thrashing can be challenging, but monitoring the system's performance metrics, the number of context switches per second, the number of processes in the run queue, and the average time spent in the scheduler can help to identify its presence.
 By optimizing the performance of the processes or threads that are causing the most context switches, you may be able to alleviate the thrashing and improve system performance.

 ## How to reduce the impact of context switching?

+It's worth noting that some of these options may not be appropriate for all systems and applications, and the best approach will depend on the specific requirements and constraints of your system.
 Here are some options that can help reduce the impact of context switching on system performance:

 - **Increase CPU and memory resources:** More CPU and memory resources can reduce the frequency of context switching and provide more room for the system to handle multiple tasks simultaneously.